 - Shorts for warmer weather and lounging

-- Layered tops, like a t-shirt, thermal long-sleeved top, sweatshirt with hood so you can adjust with the weather and altitude
+- Layered tops, like a t-shirt, thermal long-sleeved top, and sweatshirt with a hood so you can adjust to the weather and altitude

 - Outerwear, like a rain- and wind-resistant jacket